DanielFi/alpaka/README.md

 -----

-Alpaka is a command-line tool designed for mapping classes across different versions of the same APK.
+Alpaka is a command-line tool designed for matching classes across different versions of the same APK.
 This is particularly useful for reverse engineering, allowing you to track class renames and changes across different builds, and preserving manual deobfuscation efforts.

 ## Features

-* Class Mapping: Generates a JSON mapping of classes from one APK version to another.
+* Class Matching: Generates a JSON matching of classes from one APK version to another.

 * Deobfuscation Migration: Migrate existing Enigma deobfuscation mapping files to new APK versions, helping maintain your renaming efforts